Argentine pizza: 1870–1930: origins in Italian immigration

-La Nación noted that, although, "there is no evidence to support [the Vaccarezza] story, neither in the fainá version nor in the pizza version [...], the initial story is correct in one thing: in Buenos Aires, the fainá was sold first."
-By 1893, this dish was sold on the streets of La Boca and in the store of Genoese immigrant Santo Battifora; when Battifora returned to Genoa, he left the business in the hands of his brother-in-law, Antonio Piccardo, better known as "Tuñín", who made it grow and gain recognition under that name.
-Also in 1893, Genoese immigrant Agustín Banchero opened his bakery in La Boca where, according to legend, he later created the iconic fugazza con queso.
+La Nación noted that although "there is no evidence to support [the Vaccarezza] story, neither in the fainá version nor in the pizza version [...], the initial story is correct in one thing: in Buenos Aires, the fainá was sold first."
+By 1893, this dish was sold on the streets of La Boca and in the store of Genoese immigrant Santo Battifora.
+When Battifora returned to Genoa, he left the business in the hands of his brother-in-law, Antonio Piccardo, better known as "Tuñín", who made it grow and gain recognition under that name.
+Also in 1893, Genoese immigrant Agustín Banchero opened his bakery in La Boca where, according to legend, he later created the fugazza con queso.
 In 1896, journalist Marcos Arredondo reported that the street sale of fainá in La Boca "was already a classic".
 Fainá later began to be sold in the Mercado del Abasto and in the Paseo de Julio (current Alem avenue).

-Since its introduction, pizza grew to become a popular main dish over the years, as evidenced by the inclusion of a "family pizza" recipe in a 1914 cookbook by Francisco Figueredo.
-What today is identified as the typical style of Argentine pizza—characterized by a thick crust and a large amount of cheese—arose when impoverished Italian immigrants found a greater abundance of food in then-prosperous Argentina, which motivated them to transform the originally modest dish into a much more hefty meal suitable for a main course.
+Since its introduction, pizza grew to become a common main dish over the years, as evidenced by the inclusion of a "family pizza" recipe in a 1914 cookbook by Francisco Figueredo.
+What today is identified as the typical style of Argentine pizza—characterized by a thick crust and a large amount of cheese—arose when impoverished Italian immigrants found a greater abundance of food in then-prosperous Argentina, which motivated them to transform the originally modest dish into a robust meal suitable as a main course.
 This style is known as pizza de molde (Spanish for 'pizza in the pan'), which emerged because there were no pizza ovens in the city, so bakers resorted to baking them in pans.
-Since they used bakery plates, Argentine pizzas were initially square or rectangular, a format associated with the 1920s that is still maintained in some classic pizzerias, especially for vegetable pizzas, fugazzetas or fugazzas.
+Since they used bakery plates, Argentine pizzas were initially square or rectangular, a format associated with the 1920s that is still maintained in some classic pizzerias, especially for vegetable pizzas, fugazzetas and fugazzas.